Today we are going to be discussing how to rid your apartment of roaches.

 Roaches assemble where there’s a food source, especially in a dark place, such as a cabinet or pantry, so transfer human and pet foods to sturdy lidded plastic or glass containers.
 They also enjoy rummaging in trash cans, recycling, and compost bins.
 Removing the trash frequently and using sealed bins and containers can help keep them out.

-Roaches aren’t only attracted to your food; they’ll feast on your houseplants and household items like soap, sugar scrubs, and toothpaste.
-To prevent them from dining on your personal hygiene products, consider switching to liquid soap and be sure to keep a clean, tight lid on other products.
+Roaches aren’t only attracted to your food and water; they’ll feast on your houseplants and household items like soap, sugar scrubs, and toothpaste.
+To prevent them from dining on your hygiene products, consider switching to liquid soap and be sure to keep a clean, tight lid on other products.
 You can keep them from your plants by smearing petroleum jelly on potting containers and holders, or you can opt for artificial plants if you want an easier alternative altogether.

 Keep Your Apartment Clean